namgonado/react-controducer/README.md

     )
 }
 ```
-The data flow would be: Stores change ==> Controller rerun logics due to store changes ==> React view components rerender base on Controller returned data
+The data flow would be: Stores change ==> Controller updates due to store changes ==> React view components rerender base on Controller computed data

-The recommendation for the layout pattern is one feature view container connect to one Controller.
+It is recommended that you should have one feature view container connect to one Controller for UI pattern.
 The feature view container can include many smaller view components.
 ### `Duty`
 > `function duty(rootStore, storeKit)`

-A Duty is a standalone function that can be called anywhere in the application.
+Duty is a standalone function that can be called anywhere in the application.
 Normally if you want to modify the stores, you need to have `dispatch` and `actions` on hand and can only do that inside the Controller.
-Duty bring all the stores environment and theirs tookit into a function.
+Duty bring store - reducer environment and theirs toolkit into an arbitrary function.

-Duty provide a more flexible way to organize logic by extracting some domain logics into another services or Configurations.
+Duty provides a more flexible way to organize your business by extracting some domain logics into another services or Configurations.
 Duty can be asynchronous or synchronous.
 If you are farmiliar with Redux `thunk`, Duty is the same thing.

 Arguments:
 * `rootStore` the root store configured earlier